hyqiu/CA_final_project/README.md

 ===========

 - Security issue : what if the guy rents another one ?
+OK --> added enums